BasantHussein/Investigate-TMDb-Dataset/README.md

 Exploratory analysis
 Conclusion
 Investigation
-The project provided in jupyter notebook, and HTML.
+The project provided in jupyter notebook, and HTML and python is used.